powsybl/powsybl-open-rao/docs/output-data/core-cne/cnec-results.md

   remedial actions optimisation
 - **B54**: these are the CNEC final results, after curative remedial actions optimisation
   > ⚠️  **NOTE**
-  > In order to align FARAO with other capacity calculation tools, **B54** series are not exported for CNECs if no
+  > In order to align OpenRAO with other capacity calculation tools, **B54** series are not exported for CNECs if no
   > curative remedial actions were applied (even though it makes sense to export them, because PATL results are not
   > exported in **B57** series, as explained further in this article)